aklimk/neuralnet/README.md

 # nueralnet
 GitHub project that includes a neural network library with customizable layers, activations and minibatch based SGD trainer with customizable training hyperparameters.
 Also includes an example program to create a datapipline and utilize the network library to create a sigmoid and MSE based classifier of the MNIST handwritten digits.
-Achieves up to 98.x% accuracy.
+Achieves up to 98.2% accuracy on the MNIST handwritten test set.
 Includes a python drawing pad to test the classifier.

 # Images
 <table>